bejminliou/phys4d-labs/Lab 7/7.typ

 #full_width_figure("distance_graph.svg", [Natural logarithm of radioactivity vs. natural logarithm of distance for strontium-90, cobalt-60, and polonium-210.
 The solid line represents the linear best fit to the experimental data points.
 The equation of the fit and the $R^2$ value are shown on the graph.]);

-For cobalt dating, poisson statistics indicates that the uncertainty in the count is equal to the square root.
+For cobalt dating, Poisson statistics indicate that the uncertainty in the count is equal to the square root.
 Considering this, the radioactivity readings for the May 2003 sample read $2300 plus.minus 50$ with approximately 2.17% error, and for the March 2021 sample $11900 plus.minus 100$ with approximately 0.840% error.
-Considering error propogation with a 5% systematic error in each sample and the poisson statistic uncertainty, the percent error gets compounded to approximately 7.44%.
-Thus, performing the calculation and applying error propogation yields a time difference of $4600 plus.minus 300 "days"$ between the two samples.
+Considering error propagation with a 5% systematic error in each sample and the Poisson statistic uncertainty, the percent error gets compounded to approximately 7.44%.
+Thus, performing the calculation and applying error propagation yields a time difference of $4600 plus.minus 300 "days"$ between the two samples.
 Comparing this to the expected value of approximately $6514 "days"$, determined by calculating the difference between the May 1st, 2003 and March 1st, 2021, the t'-score yields 6.38, signifying disagreement between the data and the expected value.

 #colbreak()